Have your discard and eat it tooJump to Recipe

 - Preheat oven to 350°F. Generously grease an 8-inch by 8-inch glass or metal baking pan.

-- Combine flour, brown sugar, cocoa powder, baking soda and salt in a medium bowl.
+- Combine flour, brown sugar, cocoa powder, baking soda and salt in a large bowl.

-- Combine unfed discarded starter, water, vinegar, vanilla extract and olive oil in a separate small bowl.
+- Combine unfed discarded starter, water, vinegar, vanilla extract and olive oil in a separate medium bowl.

 - Add wet ingredients to dry ingredients.
 Stir until moistened and pour batter into prepared pan.